 Stablecoin Future

 Stablecoins work as expected and solve for volatility in straightforward and effective ways**.
-Fiat/commodity/hybrid backed stablecoins are here to stay and will play a significant role in the future of finance.
-Based on the usage data however, it seems like adoption is still low and fragmentation will continue to be a challenge.
-The future of stablecoins will depend on how crypto engineers and the underlying connectivity infrastructure evolves, how regulators respond, and how the market matures with the support of large incumbents including banks, payment processors, and fintech companies.
+Fiat/commodity/hybrid backed stablecoins are here to stay and will play a significant role in the future of finance (at least I believe this is likely to be the case).
+Based on the usage data however, it does seem like adoption is still low and fragmentation will continue to be a challenge e.g. many chains, networks, interoperability, etc. The future of stablecoins will depend on how crypto engineers and the underlying connectivity infrastructure evolves, how regulators respond, and how the market matures with the support of large incumbents including banks, payment processors, and fintech companies.
 The future of stablecoins is bright, but it is still early days.

 A16z also recently published a great post on understanding stablecoins through a banking history lens that is worth a read.